meetuparchive/json-slim/README.md

 `jsonslim` provides a way to negotiate the presence ( or absence ) of properties within JSON-encoded objects.
 The vocabulary for doing is comprised to operations: `only` and `omit`.
 You can ask for `only` a set of attributes or, if you are feeling more conservative, you can ask to `omit` attributes.

+### paths

-Target attributes of JSON-encoded object are referenced by simple `.` delimited strings which represent traversable `path` to the attribute.
+Target attributes of JSON-encoded object are referenced by simple `.` delimited strings which represent traversable `paths` to the attribute.

+`a.b.c` will target the json field c of field b of field a.
+You may provide multiple paths for each operation.
+Only takes precedence over omit.
+If you ask for "only" a subset of fields, the "omit" will only apply to that subset.

+### example

 Assume you have given the following JSON-encoded object